fandangos/fandangos.github.io/_posts/2022-10-03-GitHub_working_with_others.markdown

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Github is, without a doubt, one of the best places to learn to be a developer but not just that.
-The people I met along the way usually have a common interest: build something and that's what happened when I started working in this blog.
+The people I met along the way usually have a common interest: building something and that's what happened when I started working in this blog.
 <br/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When I started to think about making a personal site, as a blog, I looked for a place that I had some familiarity and, also, that I could learn something new.
 It was in this moment that I've found the themes build on Jekyll e I was able to learn what I already knew about HTML, CSS and JavaScript paired with a robust theme system that uses Ruby.
 <br/><br/>